acomito/expo-to-appstore-checklist/README.md

 ### General App Information section

 * App Icon > Choose File > Your 1024x1024px icon from prerequisite section.
+MAKE SURE YOU UPLOAD JPG NOT PNG FOR THIS ICON
 * Click edit next to "Rating".
 Fill out questionnaire.
 Be careful, it's easier to get approved if you don't select "Made For Kids".
 Click Done.
 * Copyright (your business name) required.
 * Address information is required.